ashvardanian/BenchmarkingTutorial/README.md

 # C++ Benchmarking Tutorial

 This repository is a practical example of common pitfalls in benchmarking high-performance applications.
+It's extensively-commented [source](main.cxx) is also available in the [form of an article](https://unum.cloud/post/2022-03-04-gbench/).

-If you are interested in more advanced benchmarks - check out the [unum-cloud/ParallelReductions](https://github.com/unum-cloud/ParallelReductions) and the two following articles:
+If you are interested in more advanced benchmarks - check out the [unum-cloud/ParallelReductions](https://github.com/unum-cloud/ParallelReductions) repo and the two following articles:

 * [879 GB/s Parallel Reductions in C++ & CUDA](https://unum.cloud/post/2022-01-28-reduce/).
 * [Failing to Reach DDR4 Bandwidth](https://unum.cloud/post/2022-01-29-ddr4/).